An Algorithm for the Assignment Game Beyond Additive Valuations: Proofs for Section

 where the first equality is by definition and the second is by piecewise linearity.
 Note that since $\lambda$ is arbitrarily small, all prices are within the same linear domain.
-Similarly, we have
+Then, since $j_1,j_2\in F_{\tau', p}(k)$, we know that